datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

     SELECT COUNT(*), SUM(weight)
     FROM surveys;

-We can output this value in kilograms (dividing the value to 1000.0), then rounding to 3 decimal places:
+We can output this value in kilograms (dividing the value by 1000.00), then rounding to 3 decimal places:
 (Notice the divisor has numbers after the decimal point, which forces the answer to have a decimal fraction)

     SELECT ROUND(SUM(weight)/1000.00, 3)